Class 9 Exam > Class 9 Notes > Science Class 9 > NCERT Exemplar: Gravitation

 Q.24.
 How does the force of attraction between the two bodies depend upon their masses and distance between them?
 A student thought that two bricks tied together would fall faster than a single one under the action of gravity.
 Do you agree with his hypothesis or not?
 Comment.

-• The hypothesis is incorrect.
-Force of attraction between two masses separated by distance r is given by Newton law of gravitation where F= Gm1m2/R2 Where G is gravitational force and it is an universal constant.
+Ans: The hypothesis is incorrect.
+Force of attraction between two masses separated by distance r is given by Newton's law of gravitation, where F = Gm1m2/R2, where G is the gravitational constant and it is a universal constant.

 • Gravitational force is directly proportional to the product of the masses of two bodies and inversely proportional to the square of the distance between them.